Culture

-The audit identifies a particular issue within a business to explore in terms of existing best practice as well as those practices which could use improvement.
-Normally, these relate to the culture of the business.
-Upon completion of an audit, I provide recommendations for you to consider in terms of improving your company culture.
+A culture audit identifies a particular issue to explore within a team or business in terms of existing best practice as well as those practices which could use improvement.

 -